SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

    * Fast way: Ignore dirty frames, simply drop frames that are not dirty.

-   * Slow way: Write the dity frame back to the disk and drop it
+   * Slow way: Write the dirty frame back to the disk and drop it

    The slow way is expensive.
-And there is a method which is: the DBMS **periodically** walks through the `page table` and writes the diry frame back to disk in the background.
+And there is a method which is: the DBMS **periodically** walks through the `page table` and writes the dirty frame back to disk in the background.
 When the modification is sent back to the disk, the DBMS can drop it or simply unset its dirty flag.